A temporal face lift aims to replace the anatomical structures, especially the tail of the eyebrow, in the position they were in a few years ago.

 These corrections are suitable for both men and women and can be performed on people from the age of 40 and up.
 However it may be carried out at an earlier stage, when the defect is constitutional and not related to age (inherited low or sagging eyebrows).

 Please allow yourself a professional unavailability period of 1 week.

-Patients having colored hair may consider doing their color just before the treatment: Those treatments are advised against for a period of one month after the surgery in order as to not irritate the scar.
+Patients with colored hair may consider doing their color just before the treatment: those treatments are advised against for a period of one month after the surgery so as not to irritate the scar.

 As is the case for any facial surgery, aspirin-based and anti-inflammatory medication must be avoided 8 days before the procedure and a homeopathic treatment with arnica is advised for 4 days before surgery.

-The procedure is performed under general anesthesia or neuroleptanalgesy, a local anesthesia combined with mild sedative.
+The procedure is performed under general anesthesia or neuroleptanalgesy, a local anesthesia combined with a mild sedative.

 The lifting up of the tail of the eyebrow and the redraping of the skin are always carried out so that the natural expression of the face is preserved.